theshamuel/shortening-url/README.md

 #### API
 The directory `api/release` has the first version of jar api (the version which will start into docker container is setting up as environment variable (VERSION) in shrturl-api service in docker-compose.yml)
+Logs collects to volume which mapped into docker container

 #### Monit
 If you have a smtp-server you can setup enviromet for monit container which will send you metrics about host instance.